-- Hysterectomy fractions are calculated using national data derived from the National Health Survey using aggregate data that do not necessarily reflect variation at the state or territory level. - Participation rates will be underestimates to the extent that a small percentage of women choose to opt-off local registers and have been excluded from the statistics in this report.
+• Hysterectomy fractions are calculated using national data derived from the National Health Survey using aggregate data that does not necessarily reflect variation at the state or territory level.
+In this report, data from the 1995 National Health Survey have been used to maintain consistency with earlier reporting.
+In future reports, data from the 2001 National Health Survey on self-reported hysterectomies will be used.

-- The participation numbers for states and territories other than Western Australia and Australian Capital Territory, and the Australian totals, may be over-estimated because of double counting of some women in registers.
+- Participation rates will be underestimates to the extent that a small percentage of women choose to opt-off local registers and have been excluded from the statistics in this report. - The participation numbers for states and territories other than Western Australia and Australian Capital Territory, and the Australian totals, may be overestimated because of double counting of some women in registers.
 This may be the result of difficulty in identifying state or territory of residence for women in border areas and the inclusion in registers of women resident overseas. - Participation rates published by state and territory programs may differ from those in this publication because of variation in denominators used.